 Advising multiple companies on the implications of the Bribery Act 2010.

-Acting for a former employee of a global bank in relation to the UK/US Libor investigation.
+Acting for multiple former employees of global banks in relation to the UK/US Libor and Euribor investigations.

 Acting for both a suspect (no criminal charges brought) and a number of prosecution witnesses in relation to Operation Weeting (Phone Hacking).